Employee take home salary Calculator

 Your take-home pay (net pay or net salary) is the amount you receive after certain deductions from your gross monthly paycheck, such as tax, national insurance, pension contributions, and student loan payments.

-Your payslip will show both your gross and take-home pay and a summary of your deductions.
+Your payslip will show your gross and take-home pay and a summary of your deductions.
 Your payroll number and tax code, which affect how much tax and national insurance you pay, are also found on your payslip.

-Gross salary is the total of all allowances and benefits before taxes are deducted, whereas net salary is the amount that a worker takes home.
+Gross salary is the total of all allowances and benefits before taxes are deducted, whereas net salary is the amount a worker takes home.
 Benefits such as conveyance and medical allowances are included in a person's gross income.

 Why is knowing your take-home pay important?